knative/docs/docs/eventing/broker/configuring-brokers.md

       namespace: knative-eventing
 ```

-Now every Broker created in the cluster that does not have a `spec.config` will be configured to use the `kafka-channel` ConfigMap.
+Now every broker created in the cluster that does not have a `spec.config` will be configured to use the `kafka-channel` ConfigMap.

 For more information about creating a `kafka-channel` ConfigMap to use with your broker, see the [Kafka Channel ConfigMap](../broker/kafka-broker/kafka-configmap/) documentation.